-Please be sure to sign and return the acceptance form to us (within 30 days) when you are offered the grant, having read and understood the terms and conditions of the award - these can be found within the guidance documents to each grants programme in advance of applying.
-We can pay your grant once you have spent in excess of the grant award made to you on relevant works and within the offer period of your grant (usually one or two years).
+Please be sure to sign and return the acceptance form to us (within 30 days) when you are offered a grant, having read and understood the terms and conditions of the award - these can be found within the guidance documents to each grants programme in advance of applying.
+We can pay a Repair or Community grant once you have spent in excess of the grant award made to you on relevant works and within the offer period of your grant (usually one or two years).
 Please check the wording in your offer letter as to what we will require from you.
 You will need to submit bank payment details (this must be a copy of a bank statement or pay-in slip for the place of worship's account) if not already provided, an architect's certificate, the maintenance plan, and a copy of the permissions issued for the work e.g. Faculty.
 Some of these we may have on file from the application stage.
 Documents can be mailed or emailed to us at email@example.com.
 Repair, Community and Partnership grantees also need to submit a completed grant payment claim form (find template here if you can't find your original copy.
 Maintenance and Project Development grants should submit invoices in place of architect's certficates.

 What is the Listed Place of Worship Grant Scheme?